 - Fort Lee - Virginia.
 Located two and a half hours south of Washington, DC near Richmond, Virginia.
 Provides support to U.S. Army Joint and Coalition operations around the world.
-Home of the Combined Arms Support Command, U.S. Army Garrison, Army Logistics College, Quartermaster Center and School, and the headquarters for the Defense Commissary Agency.
+Home of the Combined Arms Support Command, U.S. Army Garrison, Army Logistics College, Quartermaster Center, and School, and the headquarters for the Defense Commissary Agency.

 - Joint Base Langley Eustis - Newport News, Virginia.
 Located 165 miles south of Washington DC, near Williamsburg, Virginia.
 Home of the US Army Transportation Corps, which includes the Transportation Center and School, the Aviation Logistics School, and the Non-commissioned Officer Academy.

 - Fort A.P.
-Hill - Port Royal Virginia.
+Hill - Port Royal, Virginia.
 Located 80 miles south of Washington, DC, Near Fredericksburg, Virginia.
 A training facility and sub-installation of Fort Belvoir, Virginia.

-Marine and Navy Corps Bases
+Marine Corps and Navy